-I had a good share of experience in journalism during my career but I was keen to give back to the society.
-Thus, post retirement I decided to join an academic institution and began to look out for the ones that were sincere and passionate about Education.
+I had a good share of experience in journalism during my career but I was keen to give back to society.
+Thus, post-retirement I decided to join an academic institution and began to look out for the ones that were sincere and passionate about Education.

 Shoolini seemed like just the right spot for mentoring young journalists.
-It is not a university which is being run for earning profits and the top management is passionate about quality education.
+It is not a university that is being run for earning profits and the top management is passionate about quality education.
 They give a free hand to professionals like me to work and allow us to undertake various initiatives.
-I want to give the students more practical inputs and hands on experience rather than confining them to theoretical knowledge.
+I want to give the students more practical inputs and hands-on experience rather than confining them to theoretical knowledge.

 How has been your experience of working with Shoolini so far and how different was it for you to work with an academic institution?

 It has been two years since I joined Shoolini University.
 I am thoroughly loving the experience and it is professionally satisfying when I receive appreciation for the various initiatives that I have taken.

 What are some of the major things that are being done at the School of Journalism and Mass Communication?